jokergoo/GlobalOptions/README.md

 )
 ```

 `.class` and `.validate` will be used to check users' input.

-Please note `.validate` function should only returns a logical value.
+There are more customizations on the options, please see the vignette.